Criteria, Guidelines, and Rules

 - An ending that fits the paper’s conclusions into a larger perspective and answers the question, Why does this matter?

-- A works-cited list and in-text citations styled according to the eighth edition of the MLA Handbook
+- A works-cited list and in-text citations styled according to the ninth edition of the MLA Handbook

 Since these papers will be a resource for teachers who want to help students learn MLA style, submissions containing some of the elements listed below are more likely to be accepted: